A period at the end of sentence written with a graphite pen-cil h... | Pearson+ Channels

 A period at the end of sentence written with a graphite pen-cil has a diameter of 1 mm.
-How many carbon atoms would it take to line up across the period if a single carbon atom has a diameter of 150 pm?
+If the period represented the nucleus, approximately how large is the diameter of the entire atom in units of m?

 Relevant Solution